Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

-We therefore conclude that almost all the atmospheres we simulate produce night-side emission that can be distinguished from a bare-rock planet, using an observation of a single phase curve.
-Outside our limited parameter space, any atmosphere that is thick enough to redistribute a non-negligible fraction of the day-side heating to the night-side will be detectable in this way.
-An atmosphere detected by a phase curve will also be better characterised than one detected by secondary eclipses only, with a constraint on day-night heat transport (degenerate between redistribution and night-side thermal structure), as well as a potential phase curve offset.
+Most of the atmospheres we simulate produce night-side emission that can be distinguished from a bare-rock planet, using an observation of a single phase curve.
+Any atmosphere that is thick enough to redistribute a non-negligible fraction of the day-side heating to the night-side will be detectable in this way.
+An atmosphere detected by a phase curve will also be better characterised than one detected by secondary eclipses only, with a constraint on day-night heat transport and a potential phase curve offset.